cdiggins/cdiggins.github.io/src/articles/for-loops-are-functional.md

 ## Replace While loop with a While Function

-If we presume the presence of a `while_fxn` we can convert the while statement into a single function call.
+Now presuming the presence of a `while_fxn` we can convert the while statement into a single function call.

 ```
     f = while_fxn({ 5, [1,2,3,5,8], 0, 0 },